robertbl22/angular-gmaps-demo/README.md

 # Angular GMaps Demo

-## Mashup of Angular, Google Maps, and ArcGIS.
+A mashup of Angular, Google Maps, and ArcGIS.

-Demonstration of calling ArcGIS REST service using **ArcGIS Server Link**, then displaying the returned geometry as points and polygons in Google Maps.
+This demonstrates calling ArcGIS REST service using **ArcGIS Server Link**, then displaying the returned geometry as points and polygons in Google Maps.

 Third-party libraries (such as Google Maps API) are wrapped in Angular services.